WikiWatershed/monitor-my-watershed/doc/deployment_guide.md

         - `conda activate ODM2DataSharingPortal`
         - `cd  /opt/ODM2DataSharingPortal/src`
 		- `gunicorn wsgi:application --bind 0.0.0.0:8000`
-    - After we know the testing works, copy over the gunicorn file from the config repo to the server.
-I tried a symlink here but that did not work.
+    - After we know the testing works, copy over the gunicorn service file from the config repo to the server.
+I tried a symlink here but that did not work (probably because it is a service).
 I ended up just copying the file from the config repo to system services.
 Also note my copy command renames the file from envirodiy to gunicorn.
+The service we just created will automatically gunicorn with the appropriate arugments and create a socket to the application that will become the entry point for nginx.
         - `sudo cp /opt/ODM2DataSharingPortalConfig/GUnicorn/envirodiy.service /etc/systemd/system/gunicorn.service`
+    - As mentioned above, the service will automatically call gunicorn, but where gunicorn is on your system will depend on a variey of thing (i.e. how and where python was installed).
+In order to make the service file flexible and not dependent on the specifics of the installation I reference gunicorn located at '/usr/bin/gunicorn'.
+However this is very likely not were unicorn was installed.
+The solution is to create a symlink.
+        - optional `whereis gunicorn` to help find the install location
+        - `sudo ln /path/to/gunicorn /usr/bin/gunicorn`
     - Finally I needed to modify the permissions of wsgi.py so that gunicorn to spin up the application.
         - `cd /opt/ODM2DataSharingPortal/src`
         - `chmod +755 wsgi.py`
+    - Now we just need to start the GUnicorn service we created
+        - `sudo systemctl start gunicorn``
 5. **Set up nginx**
 	- Install nginx
 	    - `sudo apt install nginx`